Tsumyoki: 2021–present: Way Too Messy, A Message from the Moon and other work

+In 2022, Tsumyoki released the upbeat single "Pink Blue" featuring Bharg, which became a hit and has amassed 9 million streams on Spotify as of January 2026.

+On 2 June 2023, Tsumyoki released his third studio album, A Message from the Moon, which toggles between the soft pop, afropop, and trap sounds.
+In the same year, in September, he released the deluxe version of the album which featured four new tracks, featuring Bharg, rappers Calm, Yashraj, and Connor Price, including a remix of "Pink Blue", which featured Price.

+In May 2024, Tsumyoki released the single, "WHAT CAN I SAY", featuring Indian rapper and YouTuber Arpit Bala, as the lead single from his EP HOUSEPHULL, which was released the following month.

+In April 2025, Tsumyoki was included in the second edition of Rolling Stone India's "Future of Music" list.
+In August 2025, he released the single "Don't Even Text", featuring Indian indie singer Gini, which blended his indie rap sound with sleek melodies, and became a hit.
+He performed the single alongside Gini at the 2025 YouTube Fanfest.
+Tsumyoki also contributed background vocals for the trailer of the 2025 Hindi film Dhurandhar.
+He released the single, "MIA" with Nigerian singer Muyeez, in July 2026.
+The song was included in his EP, Afro Yoki, which released in the following month, featuring Afrobeat and Goan influences.

 Goa Trap Culture

-Tsumyoki is one of the founding members of the boy band known as Goa Trap Culture (GTC) or the GTC crew.
+Tsumyoki is one of the founding members of the boy band Goa Trap Culture (GTC) or the GTC crew.
 As of February 2021, the band includes local Goan music artists Elttwo, 2jaym, and Kidd Mange.
-They are best known for their 2021 album 'Daboij', which features a mix of genres such as pop, rock, indie, R&B/soul, hip- hop, rap, and trap music.
+They are best known for their 2021 studio album Daboij, which features a mix of genres such as pop, rock, indie, R&B/soul, hip-hop, rap, and trap music.
 The album also features guest artists including Vash and Yelhomie, and production from CapsCtrl on some of the beats.

 Some of the popular tracks from the album were "Jackets" and "Flex Bomb" which were particularly favored by the GTC crew.
-These tracks showcased the influence of diverse music genres such as pop/emo and rap/hip- hop.
+These tracks showcased the influence of diverse music genres such as emo and hip-hop.
 In an interview with Goan Insider, the crew expressed that the album's title was derived from the camaraderie that united them.
-'Daboij' simply means 'The Boys'.
 The initial work on the album began before the COVID-19 pandemic and took about a year to complete.

 The band also mentioned that XXXTentacion, Tyler, the Creator, MF Doom, Anson Seabra, J. Cole, Juice Wrld, Lauv and Nucleya were some of their inspirations for each of their tracks.
 Nucleya advised them on their vocal approach.
 One of the singles featured on the album, "Sorpotel", is a reinterpretation with Goan influences.
-It was originally composed by Tsumyoki's grandfather, Joe, who died in 2018 without receiving credit for his work.
+It was originally composed by Tsumyoki's grandfather, Joe, who died without receiving credit for his work.
 As of 2021, the GTC crew plans to collaborate with Oliver Tree, Ritviz, and Divine in the near future.